 This option prepares students for careers in coaching, recreation, and youth physical activity programming.
 The program is aligned with the Society of Health and Physical Educators of America (SHAPE) National Standards for Sports Coaches and promotes best practices in physical activity settings.
 Coursework focuses on youth development, injury care and prevention, planning and facilitation of physical activity programming, and instructional strategies for physical activity settings.
 Students have opportunities to engage in various field experiences prior to the culminating semester-long internship experience .
 Students must maintain a 2.75 cumulative grade point average in order to graduate.

 COURSES AND PLANS OF STUDY

 Go HERE to learn more about our courses and Plans of Study.

 Physical education majors at North Dakota State University are taught how to use and apply a variety of technologies and software to analyze physical activity skills and strategies, assess student/athlete progress towards meeting standards and outcomes/goals, and reflect on both their teaching/coaching effectiveness and student/athlete progress.

-Graduates in physical education find career opportunities teaching in public or private educational settings, coaching within the community, athletic programs including coaching at high-education institutions, community sports positions with parks and recreation facilities, and/or local organizations like the YMCA.
-If interested in coaching at the higher education institutions, students are encouraged to maintain a 3.0 grade point average to ensure acceptance into the graduate school to pursue the needed master’s degree required to coach at this level.
+Graduates in physical education find career opportunities teaching in both public and private educational settings, coaching within the community, athletic programs including college athletics, community sports positions with parks and recreation facilities, and/or local recreation organizations such as the YMCA.
+If interested in coaching at higher education institutions, students are encouraged to maintain a 3.0 GPA to increase their likelihood of acceptance into graduate school to pursue the necessary master’s degree required to coach at this level.